mead-ml/mead-baseline/README.md

 `pip install mead-baseline[tf2]`

-*Note for TF 2.1 users*: If you are using TF 2.1, you cannot just `pip install tensorflow_addons` (or the command above) -- it will pull a version that is dependent on a more recent version with breaking changes.
-If you are running TF 2.1, use a pinned version of the addons: `pip install tensorflow_addons==0.9.1`

 ### From the repository

 If you have a clone of this repostory and want to install from it: